mavryk-network/LIGO/gitlab-pages/website/versioned_docs/version-0.58.0/tutorials/security/security.md

 </Syntax>

-The contract emits a bunch of operations that transfer 5 tez to each of the beneficiaries listed in storage.
+The contract emits a bunch of operations that transfer 5 mav to each of the beneficiaries listed in storage.
 The flaw here is that one of the receiver contracts may fail, preventing others from receiving the reward.
 This may be intentional censorship or a bug in the receiver contract – in either case, the contract gets stuck.

 Instead of making a batch transfer, it is better to let beneficiaries withdraw their funds individually.
 This way, if the receiver contract fails, it would not affect other withdrawals.